Charmain-Bonareri/Intro-to-Jquery/READme.md

-# Delani-Studio
+# Intro-to-jQuery

-This is a clone website for Delani Studio website.
+This is a webpage that applies what I learnt in jQuery.

-### By Charmain Bonareri, 12/03/2022
+### By Charmain Bonareri, 14/03/2022

 ## Table of contents